 Next, I tested 2 ways to help Content Creators build custom segments:

-Custom segmentation made Mixpanel reports way more valuable—teams can now explore engagement, retention, and user journeys using language that actually makes sense to them.
+Custom behaviors and segmentation made Mixpanel reports way more valuable—teams can now explore engagement, retention, and user journeys using language that actually makes sense to them.
 Finally, analysis feels like it belongs to the whole company, not just the data team.

 I teamed up with Brand to showcase the value of the new workflow on our Analysis page and worked with Support to highlight real customer questions Mixpanel now answers—building clarity and trust beyond the product.